uwdata/graphscape/README.md

 ```

 ### Application : Sequence Recommender
 `app/`  contains *sequence recommender* which is a web app that recommends a sequence of input [Vega-Lite](https://vega.github.io/vega-lite/) visualization specifications.
-To run this app, first you should install by :
+To run this app, first you should install bower components with :
 ```console
 $ cd app
 $ bower install